Bangkok Itinerary: Best 3–5 Day Guide for Your Trip

 What’s the Best Time of Year to Visit Bangkok?

-The best time to visit Bangkok is generally November through February, when temperatures are cooler and humidity is lower.
-For a full breakdown of weather patterns, crowds, and seasonal considerations, see the Best Time to Visit Bangkok section above.
+The best time to visit Bangkok is November through February, when temperatures are cooler and humidity is lower.
+This is peak season, so expect higher prices and crowds, but generally favorable weather.

 Is It Worth Hiring a Guide, or Should I Explore Independently?